Janata Dal (Secular): History

-On 14 April 2015, the JD(S), Janata Dal (United), Rashtriya Janata Dal, the Indian National Lok Dal, Samajwadi Party, and Samajwadi Janata Party (Rashtriya) announced that they would merge into a new national Janata Parivar alliance in order to oppose the BJP, thus leaving the UPA.
+In the 2023 Karnataka Assembly Elections, it was managed to win 19 seats of the contested 204 seats in the same elections.
 It has a political presence mainly in Karnataka and is in decline.
 In September 2023, JD(S) joined the BJP controlled National Democratic Alliance.
 In Kerala, the party had a small state unit which is part of the state government coalition, the Left Democratic Front.
 The state unit has refused to be part of the right wing NDA and are in rebellion against their national leadership for having joined hands with the BJP.